 | ACADEMICS | Majors & Minors | Biotechnology

 Worcester State University offers a program in biotechnology to meet the need for skilled laboratory associates in the experimental laboratory and in manufacturing facilities of the biotechnology industry.
-Biotechnology graduates are trained in tissue culture, molecular biology, protein purification, analytical chemistry, regulatory affairs and are eligible for internships.
-Graduates are qualified for careers in research and development, quality assurance, quality control, and manufacturing as well as for further (graduate) education.
+Biotechnology graduates are trained in tissue culture, molecular biology, protein purification, analytical chemistry, and regulatory affairs, and are eligible for internships.
+Graduates are qualified for careers in research and development, quality assurance, quality control, and manufacturing as well as for graduate studies.
 The Biotechnology major is sponsored jointly by the departments of Biology and Chemistry.Requirements for a Major in Biotechnology

-Combined BS/MS Program in BiotechnologyThe Five Year Combined BS/MS in Biotechnology is open to eligible students and consist of three graduate courses (10 credits) that count toward both degrees.
-These three courses are Biotechnology and DNA (BI 921), Tissue Culture (BI 927), and a graduate elective.
-Also, students begin a research project in the Spring semester of the fourth (senior) year.
-Application requirem requirements include a minimum of 3.0 GPA, two letters of recommendationand the GRE.
+Combined BS/MS Program in BiotechnologyThe 5-Year Combined B.S./M.S. in Biotechnology is open to eligible students and consists of 3 graduate courses (10 credits) that count toward both degrees.
+These 3 courses are Biotechnology and DNA (BI 921), Tissue Culture (BI 927), and a graduate elective.
+Also, students begin a research project in the spring semester of the fourth (senior) year.
+Application requirem requirements include a minimum of 3.0 GPA, two letters of recommendation, and the GRE.